-My long days at home under the Covid-19 restrictions on Merritt Island weren't much different than my time at home pre-Covid.
-Except that my hair got longer and I grew a beard.
-My barber says my hair is whiter now.
+My long days at my home office under the Covid-19 restrictions on Merritt Island weren't much different than my time at my office pre-Covid.
+Now that fall is here, things have started to lighten up and clients are talking about new things again.

 My writing and design philosophy is to keep things simple and speak as directly as possible to the audience and client that I'm writing and designing for.